Previous: `insts' File, Up: Database Configuration Files

 pitch-oct

-(integer) This number is multiplied by n-divs (defined in the default tuning) and added to the final pitch.
+(defined in the default tuning) and added to the final pitch.

 pitch-oct-parse